Seafarer's professions and ranks: Modern ship's complement

+Deck Department

+Deck officers

+Deck officers are licensed mariners who are responsible for the navigation and safe passage of the ship.
+Since the first half of the 20th century, the official ranks in the British Merchant Navy and others have usually been the captain, chief officer, second officer and third officer along with the deck cadet who is the officer under training.

 Captain

-The captain or master is the ship's highest responsible officer, acting on behalf of the ship's owner.
-Whether the captain is a member of the deck department or not is a matter of some controversy, and generally depends on the opinion of an individual captain.
+The captain or master is the deck officer, acting on behalf of the ship's owner.
 When a ship has a third mate, the captain does not stand watch.

 The captain is responsible for the day-to-day affairs of the ship under their command.
-It is their responsibility to ensure that all the departments perform to the requirements.
-Therefore, the heads of the various departments answer to them.
-The captain represents the owner and hence is called "master."
+It is their responsibility to ensure that all the international laws are followed.
+They take care of the safety of crew members and the ship.

-Deck department

-Deck officers

-Deck officers are licensed mariners who are responsible for the navigation and safe passage of the ship.
-Since the first half of the 20th century, the official ranks in the British Merchant Navy and others have usually been chief officer, second officer and third officer, although first mate, second mate and third mate are often used informally.